scitokens/scitokens.github.io/technical_docs/Claims.md

 In the long-term, we hope to have our claim names registered with IANA.
 Until then, we will utilize the URI form.
 A SciTokens validator MUST accept either URI or non-URI form.

-* *vo* (Virtual Organization): https://scitokens.org/v1/vo.
-The virtual organization issuing the token.
-This MUST be globally unique for the community utilizing the SciToken.
-It MUST be utilized to determine the appropriate trust roots for token verification.
-If present in a token, it MUST also be present in the header.
-A token chain MUST have the VO specified in the base token.

 * *scope* (OAuth scope): This is identical in semantics to the scope attribute in an OAuth token.
 However, for SciTokens, we aim to define a common set of storage scopes.
 The interpretation of this is a list of operations the bearer is allowed to perform.
 Known operations are: